 I don’t know about you, but to me that last part about muscle knots forming due to “stress-related muscle tension” starts to sound similar to what someone who has gone through central sensitization would experience.
 At least, it does when you consider that one of the theories for the cause of trigger points is that that they form near a nerve that is constantly freaking out due to chronic pain.
 The idea is that when you have pain signals flooding your nervous system day in and day out, your body reacts as though its been damaged.
 Your muscles spasm up as a protective mechanism, to keep you from using the “damaged” part of your body until it heals.
 This is why I find it hard to view myofascial pain syndrome as entirely separate from the idea of central sensitization.

-Studies have shown that when you take generally healthy people and deprive them of sleep, they begin to exhibit the same symptoms reported by people with fibromyalgia.
+Studies have shown that when you take generally healthy people and deprive them of sleep, they begin to exhibit the same symptoms reported by people with fibromyalgia (read this and this).
 This is not to say that sleep-deprivation has been found to trigger chronic pain all on its own, but its certainly interesting, especially for someone like me who has had life-long difficulty sleeping.
 Personally, I think it’s very possible that my perpetual difficulties sleeping contributed to my developing a problem with chronic pain.

 Maybe Your Doctors Have Missed Something